Umm al-Qura Hijri Calendar

 Official Saudi Calendar

-This is the official calendar used by the Kingdom of Saudi Arabia for civil purposes, published annually by the King Abdulaziz City for Science and Technology (KACST).
+This is the official calendar used by the Kingdom of Saudi Arabia for civil purposes, published annually by KACST.

 Civil vs Religious Use

-While used for civil scheduling, religious events like Ramadan and Eid are still confirmed by moon sighting committees under the Saudi Supreme Court.
+Used for civil scheduling; religious events like Ramadan are confirmed by moon sighting committees.

 Upcoming Important Islamic Dates